winstonjs/winston/docs/transports.md

 ### Elasticsearch Transport

-Log to Elasticsearch in a logstash-like format and leverage Kibana to browser your logs.
+Log to Elasticsearch in a logstash-like format and leverage Kibana to browse your logs.

 See: https://github.com/vanthome/winston-elasticsearch.